Metric response of relative entropy: A universal indicator of quantum criticality: Introduction

-The rest of the article is organized as follows: Section \ref{sec:info_geo_origin} establishes the general connection of this response to uncertainty of the entanglement Hamiltonian gradients, and the one-parameter generalization of relative entropy, namely the Petz-Rényi relative entropy.
-Section \ref{sec:Scaling_susQRE} elaborates the scaling of the susceptibility of QRE at the critical points using both renormalization group theory and conformal field theory; by leveraging the consequence of gapless spectra behind the singularity of the metric response of QRE during a quantum phase transition.
-Section \ref{sec:quantum_spin_chains} introduces the quantum spin chain models under investigation, presenting the integrable TFIM and the non-integrable three-spin Ising chain with their symmetries and solutions including an efficient ED routine for evaluating the metric response in non-integrable models, methodically covering the spectrum of many-body quantum systems.
-Section \ref{sec:suscept_sec} presents the concrete route to constructing the local density matrices using the non-vanishing local correlations and calculating the metric response of QRE for the aforementioned models.
-Section \ref{sec:sec_local_perturbations} analyzes the effects of local perturbations on dual limits of the two Ising chains and examines the behavior of nearly-singular density matrices, elucidating the role of degeneracies in symmetry-broken ground states.
+The rest of the article is organized as follows: Section \ref{sec:info_geo_origin} establishes the general connection of this response to the uncertainty of the entanglement Hamiltonian gradients, and the one-parameter generalization of relative entropy, namely, the Petz-R\'enyi relative entropy.
+Section \ref{sec:Scaling_susQRE} elaborates the scaling of the susceptibility of QRE at the critical points using both RG theory (Section ~\ref{subsec:RG}) and conformal field theory (CFT) (Section ~\ref{subsec:CFT}).
+While the results of Sec.~\ref{subsec:RG} are valid for general $d$-dimensional QCPs, Sec.~\ref{subsec:CFT} is specific to 1D QCPs.
+Section \ref{sec:quantum_spin_chains} introduces the quantum spin chain models under investigation, presenting the integrable TFIM and the non-integrable three-spin Ising chain with their symmetries and solutions including an efficient exact diagonalization (ED) routine for evaluating the response in non-integrable models.
+Section \ref{sec:suscept_sec} presents the concrete route to constructing the RDMs using the non-vanishing local correlations present in the subsystem and calculating the response of QRE for the aforementioned models.
 Section \ref{sec:sig_crit__spin_chains} presents the results on FSS and critical behavior, demonstrating universal scaling laws and their connection to critical exponents.
+Section \ref{sec:sec_local_perturbations} analyzes the nature of the response function on approaching the classical limits ($h \rightarrow 0$ and $h \rightarrow \infty$) of the two Ising chains and examines the behavior of nearly-singular RDMs, elucidating the role of degeneracies in symmetry-broken ground states.
 Section \ref{sec:discussions} discusses the broader implications of our findings, including connections to strong sub-additivity of quantum entropies and how this response encodes the geometry of the relative-entropy landscape before Section \ref{sec:conclusions} concludes with a summary of contributions and future directions.
-Some additional technical details are given in the appendices.